-The WordPress administration area contains a Settings menu that allows you to configure your site’s main settings …
+Your WordPress dashboard area contains a Settings menu that allows you to set up your site’s global settings …

 (WordPress settings menu)

-Fields like Site Title and Tagline can affect your site’s SEO, search results, etc …
+Content entered into fields like Site Title and Tagline can influence your site’s SEO, search indexing, etc …

-The Writing Settings area contains an important and often overlooked built-in traffic notification system …
+The Writing Settings section contains a powerful and often overlooked traffic notification system …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you have intentionally chosen to prevent search engines from indexing your site, then your site will automatically ping the services entered into the Update Services box
+Unless you or your webmaster have intentionally chosen to prevent search engines from indexing your site, then your site will automatically notify the update services entered into the Update Services text box

 Download A Comprehensive List Of Ping Services For Your WordPress Site!